naoshibaikyu/superbuddn/epilogues/incorrect1.md

 Eris: (arriving at the desk) Hello, is there a problem?

-Store Worker: (pointing to Sticky and Fred) I believe they belong to you?
+Store Worker: (pointing to Scruffy and Fred) I believe they belong to you?

-FredSticky: (simultaneously) We got lost.
+FredScruffy: (simultaneously) We got lost.

 Eris: I didn’t even bring you guys here with me—